-This is important because prolonged pressure on the scalp can lead to traction alopecia, a form of hair loss that occurs when the hair follicles are damaged by constant pulling or tension.
+This is crucial because prolonged scalp pressure can induce traction alopecia, a form of hair loss caused by hair follicle damage.

 Another benefit of adjustable headphones is that people with different head sizes and shapes can use them.
 This means that you can share your headphones with others without worrying about causing them discomfort or hair loss.

 It is also important to consider the material of the traction alopecia headphones.
-Look for headphones with soft, breathable ear cushions that provide comfort and allow air to circulate through the ears.
-This can help to prevent sweating and reduce the risk of bacterial or fungal infections, which can cause scalp irritation and hair loss.
+Try to choose a pair of headphones with ear cushions that are both comfortable and permeable to air.
+This can prevent perspiration and bacterial or fungal infections, which can cause scalp discomfort and hair loss.

 In addition to getting adjustable hair headphones, there are other steps to prevent headset balding.
 One of the most important is to take regular breaks from wearing headphones.
-Experts recommend taking a 10 to 15-minute break for every hour of headphone use to allow the scalp to rest and recover.
+For every hour of headphone use, experts recommend a 10–15-minute break to rest the scalp.